Robbie France

-Robbie France (5 December 1959 – 14 January 2012) was an English drummer, record producer, arranger, journalist, music educator, and broadcaster.
+Robert France (5 December 1959 – 14 January 2012) was an English drummer, record producer, arranger, journalist, music educator, and broadcaster.

 Early life

 France was born in Sheffield, and emigrated to Australia in March 1972.
 He studied at the National Academy of Rudimentary Drummers of Australia until 1974, under tutor Harry Lebler.
 At the age of fifteen, he began to teach at the Australian Academy of Music (1974–1975).

 Career

 While living and travelling in Australia, France formed the jazz-fusion group, Carnival, performed at the Oz Jazz Festival, and supported John McLaughlin.
-He worked with Stevie Wright of the Easybeats, Marty Rhone, Tim Gaze, and other major Australian artists.
-He amassed over 1,000 television, radio, and advertising credits, including eight documentaries and four film scores, including Band on the Run, one of the most successful surfing films ever made.
+He worked with Stevie Wright of the Easybeats, Marty Rhone and Tim Gaze.
+He has over 1,000 television, radio, and advertising credits, including eight documentaries and four film scores, including Band on the Run.

 France left Australia in 1982 to return to England, where he joined Diamond Head the following year.
 Part of the NWOBHM movement, they performed at Castle Donington Monsters of Rock, then went on to record their third album, Canterbury.
 He played on the hit single "Making Music".
-Despite the bitter end of Diamond Head, France had nothing but good memories of band members Sean Harris and Brian Tatler.
-France stated, "I was a green, rather naive kid from Brisbane who was suddenly on stage in front of 90,000 people baying for metal... they got us', referring to the new sound of DH reflected in the recordings of Canterbury.
-Poorly managed and seemingly drifting between genres of the music of the time, Diamond Head imploded and split."

-It was at this point where France was noticed as an extraordinary player.
-He performed at the first triple headliner drum clinic with Simon Phillips & Steve White, worked with Motown UK's C.E.O., 'Ivan Chandler's All Star Quintet' alongside Andy Hamilton.
+France performed at the first triple headliner drum clinic with Simon Phillips & Steve White, worked with Motown UK's C.E.O., 'Ivan Chandler's All Star Quintet' alongside Andy Hamilton.
 Also in the quintet were Spike Edney, and Mike Ashley.
 Playing at various venues around London, including Nick Rhodes' wedding party.
 In 1984 France toured with UFO, replacing Andy Parker.

 Leaving UFO in 1985, he formed One Nation with Kipper (now Sting's producer).
-France stated, 'Kipper is a true genius.
-That's such an overused cliché in our business, but with Kip it's clear he knew he was special and eventually he proved to everybody he was right.
-I loved him then... and I still do.'
-They worked together at Tony Visconti's studio in Soho, London on a fabulous array of recordings.
-One Nation were being managed by Bill Lawrie, a well-known figure in the music trade.
-But the crunch came when France's wife, Annette, was asked to leave One Nation and he felt compelled to leave with her.
+They worked together at Tony Visconti's studio in Soho, London on an array of recordings.
+When France's wife, Annette, was asked to leave One Nation he felt compelled to leave with her.
 By now France was also teaching in drum clinics, usually on behalf of the Avedis Zildjian cymbal company.